mucnjakf/Portfolio/README.md

 Personal Website - 2024.

 <p align="justify">
-  Portfolio is a personal website designed to present my professional journey, offering a detailed view of my work experience, educational achievements, technical skills, and personal projects.
+  Portfolio is a personal website created to showcase my professional journey and highlight key aspects of my career.
+  It offers a comprehensive overview of my work experience, educational background, technical skills, and personal projects.
+  Through this platform, I aim to provide visitors with insight into my growth as a software engineer and my passion for technology, demonstrating both my technical expertise and creative problem-solving abilities.
 </p>

 #